yuscale/gittry/README.md

 tip:

         Ctrl+T  to update the project
+        Ctrl+K  to commit (save changes localy)
-        Ctrl+K  to push to the GitHub
+        Ctrl+Shift+K  to push the commit to the GitHub

+        Alt+` pop up menu CVS Operations